Ergo Therapy Group

 When In-Person Is Better

 Telehealth isn't right for everything.
-We recommend in-home or in-clinic visits when assessment requires hands-on observation - for example, complex transfers, manual handling assessment, full functional capacity assessments, paediatric play-based sessions with younger children, and detailed home modification measurements.
+We recommend in-home or in-clinic visits when assessment requires hands-on observation - for example, complex transfers, manual handling assessment, a full functional capacity assessment, paediatric play-based sessions with younger children, and detailed home modification measurements.
 Where these elements are critical, we typically do an initial in-home visit and then move to telehealth for ongoing sessions.

 Secure and Private Video Sessions